You select a material with a client. Six months later, at tender: discontinued.

 Now

 Target: 3 more paying customers by end of 2026.
 You could be customer #2.
+No hiding that this is early—that's the Rotterdam way.

 No one else building sample-tracking software has manufactured material samples and watched their own products vanish into architectural firms.